despair86/libsignal-protocol-c/CONTRIBUTING.md

     - For PDCurses, you may have to copy/symlink `pdcurses/win[con|gui]/libpdcursesstatic.a` to `lib/libcurses.a`.
 Ncurses automatically installs its headers and libraries in the expected locations.
     - If using the GNU build system, set the installation prefix to this folder, then rename the resulting library to `libcurses.a`.
-5. Compile and load the Curses Development Kit (CDK) - https://invisible-island.net/cdk/, set the prefix to this folder.
+5. Compile and load the [Curses Development Kit (CDK)](https://github.com/despair86/cdk-win32). set the prefix to this folder.
     - This installs the library and headers to ./lib and ./include respectively.
     - It is technically possible to use the pre-built `libcdk.dll` above directly, if desired.
 6. Alternatively, you can use MSYS2 `pacman` to install these from the MSYS2 AUR